Perspective | Sure, Chris Wallace did a tough Trump interview. But it’s a fig leaf for Fox’s usual sycophancy.

 On “Fox & Friends,” the president’s favorite morning show, the Sunday interview got a proud mention (“our very own Chris Wallace”), as it should, but otherwise the hosts, as usual, let the president have his way twisting the facts.
 They aired a clip in which Trump defends the shockingly high rates of covid-19 by claiming that it’s because the United States is doing more testing (the greatest testing, don’t you know).
 That’s not the case, as Wallace duly pointed out on his show — but “Fox & Friends” didn’t show that part.
 Once again, Trump was allowed to get away with misleading the public.

-Viewers also were treated to the sound of host Steve Doocy repeating Trump’s usual trashing of factual information he doesn’t like: “We’ve heard, according to the polls — although the president said yesterday, he does not believe the polls, they’re fake polls — the federal response has been poor. . . .”
+Viewers also were treated to the sound of host Steve Doocy repeating Trump’s usual trashing of factual information he doesn’t like: “We’ve heard, according to the polls — although the president said yesterday, he does not believe the polls, they’re fake polls — the federal response has been poor.”

 Business as usual, in other words.

-Sean Hannity, second only to Carlson in ratings popularity on Fox, is devoting much of his time and energy to Portland, Ore., using alarmist video of unrest in a city where federal officials — some in camouflage without badges to identify them as law enforcement — have seized racial-justice demonstrators on the street and detained them without charges or record of an arrest.
+Sean Hannity, second only to Carlson in ratings popularity on Fox News, is devoting much of his time and energy to Portland, Ore., using alarmist video of unrest in a city where federal officials — some in camouflage without badges to identify them as law enforcement — have seized racial-justice demonstrators on the street and detained them without charges or record of an arrest.

-CNN’s Brian Stelter, who is writing a book about the culture of Fox News, suggested in his Monday newsletter that the Trump administration and Fox’s talk shows have picked Portland as a new stage for Trump’s “Law and Order” show: “Programs like Fox & Friends have been prioritizing urban violence over the Covid-19 crisis for several weeks; Portland was just the latest news peg.”
+CNN’s Brian Stelter, who is writing a book about the culture of Fox News, suggested in his Monday newsletter that the Trump administration and Fox News’s talk shows have picked Portland as a new stage for Trump’s “Law and Order” show: “Programs like Fox & Friends have been prioritizing urban violence over the Covid-19 crisis for several weeks; Portland was just the latest news peg.”

 During the Wallace interview, Trump criticized Fox News, which he claims to have been disappointed in since co-founder Roger Ailes stepped down in disgrace a few years ago.
 He professes, at times, to prefer the upstart One America News.

-But let’s face it, Trump has absolutely nothing to complain about with Fox, which — for the most part — is a water-carrier for a president who consistently lies and attacks democratic norms.
-It’s not going too far to call a lot of what Fox offers by its proper name: propaganda.
+But let’s face it, Trump has absolutely nothing to complain about with Fox News, which — for the most part — is a water carrier for a president who consistently lies and attacks democratic norms.
+It’s not going too far to call a lot of what Fox News offers by its proper name: propaganda.

-That Chris Wallace swoops in, on rare occasions, to show how Fox journalism might be done with integrity doesn’t change that one iota.
+That Chris Wallace swoops in, on rare occasions, to show how Fox News journalism might be done with integrity doesn’t change that one iota.

-By providing cover to Fox’s dependable sycophants and cheerleaders, he may even make things worse.
+By providing cover to Fox News’s dependable sycophants and cheerleaders, he may even make things worse.

 READ MORE by Margaret Sullivan: